MicrosoftDocs/sql-docs/docs/database-engine/install-windows/upgrade-replicated-databases.md

 -   A Distributor can be any version as long as it is greater than or equal to the Publisher version (in many cases the Distributor is the same instance as the Publisher).
 -   A Publisher can be any version as long as it less than or equal to the Distributor version.
 -   Subscriber version depends on the type of publication:
     - A Subscriber to a transactional publication can be any version within two versions of the Publisher version.
 For example: a SQL Server 2012 (11.x) Publisher can have SQL Server 2014 (12.x) and SQL Server 2016 (13.x) Subscribers; and a SQL Server 2016 (13.x) Publisher can have SQL Server 2014 (12.x) and SQL Server 2012 (11.x) Subscribers.
-    -   A Subscriber to a merge publication can be any version less than or equal to the Publisher version.
+    - A Subscriber to a merge publication can be all versions equal to or lower than the Publisher version which are supported as per the versions life cycle support cycle.

 The upgrade path to SQL Server is different depending on the deployment pattern.
 SQL Server offers two upgrade paths in general:
 - Side-by-side: Deploy a parallel environment and move databases along with the associated instance level objects, such as logins, jobs, etc. to the new environment.